newrelic/centurion/README.md

 mappings, and port mappings.
 Supports rolling deployments out of the box, and makes it easy to ship applications to Docker servers.

-We're using it to run our production infrastructure.
+We're using it in our production infrastructure.

 Centurion works in a two part deployment process where the build process ships a container to the registry, and Centurion ships containers from the registry